 Schedule recurring tasks:

-Select the action “Change the Status” and check the box next to “Completed”.
+Add the Update Status automation to your Done section, selecting Completed as the desired status.
 Now, every task you move to this section will automatically be completed by MeisterTask.

 Work with the board: